Authorities locate mother of baby found in box in Alaska

 A unit within the troopers that handles major cases identified and located the mother Tuesday, and she was taken to a Fairbanks-area hospital for evaluation and medical care, troopers said in a statement.
-The mother was identified as a juvenile.
+The statement identified the mother as a juvenile.
+Troopers spokesperson Tim DeSpain said by email that she is a teenager.

+"The mother is cooperative and at this time, her well-being and medical treatment is the priority," DeSpain said.

 Troopers on Tuesday reported the child, known as Teshawn from a note left in the box, was in good health and in the care of the Office of Children’s Services.
 Troopers at the time said they were submitting the child's DNA to a database as part of efforts to find immediate family.

-Troopers previously said they were notified about the abandoned baby Friday afternoon, when the wind chill factor in the area was reported at minus 12.
+Troopers previously said they were notified about the abandoned baby Friday afternoon.
+The wind chill factor in the area at the time was reported at minus 12.

-A woman posted on social media that she found the baby.
-The post included included a video that showed a baby swaddled in a box and a note.
+A woman posted on social media that she had found the baby.
+The post, which was dated Friday, included included a video that showed a baby swaddled in a box and a note.

-The note indicated the child was born Friday, but added that the baby’s parents and grandparents didn’t have food or money to provide care.
+The note indicated the child was born Friday.
+It said the baby’s parents and grandparents didn’t have food or money to provide care.

 The post was taken down or made private, and the person who posted it didn't respond to a message from The Associated Press.